 Getting things back to normal will simply involve replacing the bad drive, re-installing the operating system that was on it and then restoring your files.

 You won’t have to be in a big hurry to replace a bad drive either because you’ll still be able to use your computer by booting it up into the other operating system.

 3 – If you ever decide that you no longer want to use either Windows or Linux you’ll be able to remove that operating system from its drive without affecting the other operating system in any way.

-If you ultimately decide to install Ubuntu onto the hard drive, I recommend that you copy any files that you don’t want to lose off your PC’s hard drive onto some type of backup medium, then format the drive.
-That will allow you to install Ubuntu fresh onto an empty drive.
+If you ultimately decide to install Linux onto the hard drive, I recommend that you copy any files that you don’t want to lose off your PC’s hard drive onto some type of backup medium, then format the drive.
+That will allow you to install Linux Mint fresh onto an empty drive.

 Optional, but also recommended: You can create a separate partition on your hard drive to hold the data files that you’ll be using with your Windows installation.
 I believe you’ll find that useful since your Windows drive (the SSD) is so small.

-Bonus tip #1: Since they’re so inexpensive now, you might want to consider installing a second small SSD just to hold your Ubuntu installation.
+Bonus tip #1: Since they’re so inexpensive now, you might want to consider installing a second SSD (#ad) just to hold your Linux installation.

 That way you’d be able to enjoy the awesome speed advantage of an SSD while still avoiding any potential issues that might arise due to a dual-boot situation.

 Bonus tip #2: This post lists free Linux replacements for several popular Windows programs.